Spherical CR uniformization of the magic 3-manifold: The 3-manifold at infinity of the even subgroup of

 Figure \ref{figure:3ppabstract} is a combinatorial picture of the ideal boundary of the Ford domain of $\Delta_{3,\infty,\infty;\infty}$.
 Each of the halfsphere is the intersection of the spinal sphere of some $A^{k}BA^{-k}$ or $A^{k}B^{-1}A^{-k}$ with the ideal boundary of the Ford domain.

 Recall that the point $p_{BA}$ is the tangent point of the spinal spheres of $A^{-1}BA$ and $B^{-1}$.
 Similarly, the points $p_{B^{-1}A}$, $p_{AB}$ and $p_{BA^{-1}}$ are the tangent points of the spinal spheres of $\{A^{-1}B^{-1}A, B\}$, $\{ABA^{-1}, B^{-1}\}$ and $\{AB^{-1}A^{-1}, B\}$ respectively.
 We also have $B(p_{B^{-1}A})=A(p_{B^{-1}A})=p_{BA^{-1}}$ and $B(p_{AB})=A^{-1}(p_{AB})=p_{BA}$.
 The $A$-action is the horizontal translation with a half-turn to the right in Figure \ref{figure:3ppabstract}.
 The ideal boundary of the Ford domain of $\Delta_{3,\infty,\infty;\infty}$ is the region which is outside all the spheres in Figure \ref{figure:3ppabstract}.
-Since there are infinitely many tangent points between these spinal spheres, the ideal boundary of the Ford domain is an infinite genera handlebody in topology, which is dramatically different from those in \cite{mx, ParkerWill:2016}, where the ideal boundaries of Ford domains studied in \cite{mx, ParkerWill:2016} are solid tori, that is, genus one handlebodies.
+Since there are infinitely many tangent points between these spinal spheres, the ideal boundary of the Ford domain is an infinite genus handlebody in topology, which is different from those in \cite{mx, ParkerWill:2016}.
+Where the ideal boundaries of Ford domains studied in \cite{mx, ParkerWill:2016} are solid tori, that is, genus one handlebodies.

-We have took a fundamental domain of the $A$-action on the ideal boundary of the Ford domain of $\Delta_{3,\infty,\infty;\infty}$ in Subsection \ref{subsection:3ppfundamentaldomain}.
+We have taken a fundamental domain of the $A$-action on the ideal boundary of the Ford domain of $\Delta_{3,\infty,\infty;\infty}$ in Subsection \ref{subsection:3ppfundamentaldomain}.
 That is, the region $U$ co-bounded by $E_1$ and $E_2$.
-The sub-region of $U$ which is outside the isometric spheres for $B$ and $B^{-1}$ is $H$.
-Now we take three disks $D_1$, $D_2$ and $D_3$ which cut $H$ into a 3-ball.
+So, $U$ is topologically the product of the plane and the interval.

+\begin{defn}The sub-region of $U \subset \mathbb{C} \times \mathbb{R}$ which is outside the isometric spheres of $B$ and $B^{-1}$ is denoted by $H$. \end{defn} Both the isometric spheres of $B$ and $B^{-1}$ bound a finite 3-ball in $U$, these two 3-balls intersect in a disk, so the union of them is a big 3-ball.
+But this big 3-ball is tangent to the frontiers of $U$, say $E_1$ and $E_2$, in four points.
+So $H$ can also be viewed as the complement of this big 3-ball in $U$, then $H$ is a genus three handlebody.
+Compare to Figure \ref{figure:3ppabstract}.
+We will take three disks $D_1$, $D_2$ and $D_3$ which cut $H$ into a 3-ball rigorously.
+Then the 3-manifold $M$ at infinity of $\Delta_{3,\infty,\infty;\infty}$ is the quotient of a topological 3-ball by side pairings.
+Which in turn enables us to write down precisely the fundamental group of $M$ in the end of Subsection \ref{subsection:threemorearcs}.